the agile way

 Connection

-Agile organizations don’t come from a manifesto, framework, or toolset.
-These have their uses but then, per Kafka, the revolution evaporates leaving behind just another bureaucracy.
-Agile organizations emerge from xiang: connecting people by mutual benefit.
+Agile organizations don’t come from a manifesto, framework, or mindset.
+These all have utility but alone, per Kafka, the revolution evaporates leaving behind just another bureaucracy.
+Agile organizations emerge by xiang: connecting people by mutual benefit.

 12. Mutual Benefit (lxxvii)